 In short, these regulations require companies to comply with specific rules.
 For example, in some jurisdictions, companies must register with their local regulator and prove the effectiveness of their anti-money laundering and combating the financing of terrorism (AML/CFT) processes.
 Also, another requirement could be the reporting of suspicious activity to the regulator.
 Depending on the jurisdiction, companies must file suspicious activity reports (SARs) or suspicious transaction reports (STRs) with their regulator.
-The aim is to report any activity that is suspected to have a link with money laundering, terrorism financing, or fraud for instance.
+The aim is to report any activity suspected to be linked with money laundering, terrorism financing, or fraud, for instance.

 Monitoring cryptocurrency addresses and transactions

-Also, the reports are very useful to archive data and share specific information regarding an address or a transaction.
+Also, the reports are very useful for archiving data and sharing specific information regarding an address or a transaction.

 5 reasons why our customers love our KYA KYT reports:

 First, our new KYA KYT reports are now more comprehensible and easier to read, thanks to a simpler design.
 Users can easily grasp any piece of information they might need quickly.

 Second, the reports are still generating very rapidly.
 Users just have to click on a button, and the report is ready within 30 seconds!